nails/common/docs/console/README.md

 | --skip-db    | Skip database table check/creation  | no       | false   |
 | --skip-admin | Skip admin controller creation      | no       | false   |

+### `make:db:migration`

+Creates a new database migration, leading off from the previous, if any.

 ### `db:migrate [options] [--]`